 They just tied to Donald Trump.

-Mobsters, what any unsavory character?
+Mobsters, any unsavory character.

-And Nellie Orr's dirt that she's feeding to the fourth highest person at the Justice Department at the time.
+And Nellie Orr's dirt that she's feeding to the fourth highest person at the Justice Department at the time, that's Bruce Orr, her husband.

 Well, dirt on Manafort, including information from a formerly jailed Ukrainian politician, an ally of Hillary Clinton.

-And Bruce Orr's annual performance bonus from the DOJ happened to double from 14 to 28 grand around the time he started working as a conduit, forwarding intel from Christopher Steele from his wife to his FBI handlers.
+And Bruce Orr's annual performance bonus from the DOJ happened to double from 14 to 28 grand around the time he started working as a conduit, forwarding intel from Christopher Steele, from his wife to his FBI handlers.

-And in 2018, a human source uh validation report on the Bureau.
+And in 2018, a human source validation report on the Bureau, Christopher Steele, found the Bureau at only medium confidence.

-And that was in the gecko.
+And that was in the get-go.

 But a FISA application has the word verified on top of it.